emb-riscv/specs-markdown/improvements-upon-privileged.md

 expected to continue to increase in the years to come.

-ARM tried to sell licenses for microcontrollers even before the Cortex-M family was created, but with very limitted success.
+ARM tried to sell licenses for microcontrollers even before the Cortex-M family was created, but with very limited success.
 The devices were very similar to their application cores, and used the same solutions, for example a single interrupt handler, and lots of assembly code required to start and make use of core.